NichVC/SPINit-py/README.md

 # SPINit-py
-Module to load SPINit rawdata into Python 3.

 Python 3 module for loading, processing and analyzing SPINit log files.

 It is especially oriented towards SPINit acquired on a SpinAligner setup (Build-up curve / frequency sweep).